cdgco/portfolio/README.md

 # Portfolio

-This is the source code for my portfolio website, written from scratch in Vue.
+This is the source code for my portfolio website, written from scratch in Vue and tailwindcss.

 # Installation